mehulagg/gitlab_test/doc/user/project/repository/repository_mirroring.md

 ### Error `pre-receive hook failed` in pull-mirrored repositories

-If you

-1. encounter the above error and
+If you encounter the error **Pre-receive hook failed** in a pulled-mirrored repository:

 1. find a matching timestamp in an error [logged by Gitaly](../../../administration/logs.md#gitaly-logs) (for example using `grep 'not allowed to push code to protected branches' /var/log/gitlab/gitaly/current`)